Trevon Grimes

-Trevon Grimes (born November 28, 1998) is an American football wide receiver who is a free agent.
+Trevon Grimes (born November 28, 1998) is an American former football wide receiver.
 He played college football for the Florida Gators.

-Early life and high school
+Early life

 Grimes grew up in Fort Lauderdale, Florida and attended St. Thomas Aquinas High School, where he played football and ran track.
 Over the course of his high school career he had 42 receptions for 770 yards and 11 touchdowns and was a two time state champion in the 300 meter hurdles.

 College career

 Grimes began his collegiate career at Ohio State.
 He played in two games as a freshman and caught three passes for 20 yards.
 He left the program in December and announced his intention to transfer, ultimately committing to Florida.

 In his first year at Florida, Grimes caught 26 passes for 364 yards and two touchdowns.
 As a junior, Grimes had 33 catches for 491 yards and three touchdowns.

-In his senior season, Grimes opted out of the 2020 Cotton Bowl Classic, in order to prepare for the 2021 NFL Draft.
+In his senior season, Grimes opted out of the 2020 Cotton Bowl Classic, in order to prepare for the 2021 NFL draft.